Click to Call

 Ryan Young, Licensed Residential Builder & Home Inspector

 I am a licensed residential builder in the State of Michigan (ID #2102211191).
-I have been licensed as a builder for 5 years.
+I have been licensed as a builder since 2012.
 This sets me apart as the State of Michigan does not license home inspectors.
-I have worked in the building and inspection industry for 14 years.
+I have worked in the building and inspection industry since 2012.
 I inspected hundreds of bank owned homes during the foreclosure crisis.

 Latest Posts